-You can also manually cycle through the available input signals.
+You can also manually select the desired signal by pressing one of the source selection keys on the remote control, or cycle through the available input signals.

 - Press SOURCE on the projector or remote control.
-A source selection bar is displayed. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER on the projector or Enter on the remote control.
+A source selection bar is displayed. - Press ▲/▼ until your desired signal is selected and press MODE/ENTER on the projector or ENTER on the remote control.
 Once detected, the selected source information will be displayed on the screen for seconds.
 If there are multiple devices connected to the projector, repeat steps 1-2 to search for another signal. - The brightness level of the projected image will change accordingly when you switch between different input signals.
 Data (graphic) "PC" presentations using mostly static images are generally brighter than "Video" using mostly moving images (movies). - The input signal type effects the options available for the Color Mode.
-See "Selecting a picture mode" on page 29 for details.
+See "Selecting a picture mode" on page 30 for details. - The native display resolution of this projector is in a 4:3 aspect ratio.
+For best display picture results, you should select and use an input signal which outputs at this resolution.
+Any other resolutions will be scaled by the projector depending upon the 'aspect ratio' setting, which may cause some image distortion or loss of picture clarity.
+See "Selecting the aspect ratio" on page 28 for details.